An econo-environmental history of Chicago

 * * *

-The eradication of place as an essential economic factor has transformed the concept of the "frontier."
+The more perfect recent eradication of place as an essential economic factor has transformed the concept of the "frontier."
 (Cronon turns Frederick Jackson Turner's famous thesis on its head in arguing that the settlement of the U.S. was an urban rather than a rural phenomenon.)
 Today, the commodities that make up a city's trade are unnatural resources—money, ideas, services that can be manufactured or grown almost anywhere.

 For example, there is no reason for the Japanese to send their money to Schaumburg to buy cellular phones, the way New York once sent its money to Chicago to buy beef, except that Schaumburg is the place where the smart people are who know how to design them.
 Similarly, Chicago's auto plants now compete with Japanese plants—built in cornfields in McLean County.
 This most remarkable of 19th century frontier cities now functions in a world in which every place is its frontier. ●